antybubbs/kaya/README.md

 - The data resets every night.
 - Its probably (highly likley to be) rough around the edges, this is because its the main app with a few restrictions in place - we may have not picked up everything and most likley broke things trying to "make it safe"

-Our suggestion - install it in your own environment and throw the kitchen sink at it.
+My suggestion - install it in your own environment and throw the kitchen sink at it.

 ------------------------------------------------------------------------